Photographs of Cheadle in the 1950s

 A view of the front of Cheadle Green and the War Memorial with Stockport Road in the background.

-Pupils at Cheadle Primary School are given an entertaining educational demonstration in the main school hall
+Pupils at Cheadle Primary School are given an entertaining educational demonstration in the main school hall by teacher Mr Richardson

 A view inside Cheadle Congregational church.